Chandra Shumsher Jung Bahadur Rana: Legacy

 Chandra Shamsher suffered from tuberculosis and followed a strict diet regimen of rice and black lentils exclusively, as a result he was extremely thin and is sometimes called "Phistey Maharaj".
 A popular quote "चन्द्रे हाँस्यो त नास्यो" suggests that he seldom laughed and his laughter was rather an ominous one.

 He abolished Sati custom and slavery from Nepal.
-TriChandra Campus, Tribhuwan Chandra Military Hospital, Chandra Jyoti Hydro Power at Pharping still bears his name as he established them.
-Singha Durbar, then the largest palace in Asia with over 1200 rooms, was built by him.
+TriChandra Campus, Tribhuwan Chandra Military Hospital, and Chandra Jyoti Hydro Power at Pharping still bear his name as he established them.
+Singha Durbar, then the largest palace in Asia with over 1,200 rooms, was built by him.
 Chandra Nahar, the oldest canal of Nepal located in Saptari, was built by him as well.
 The city of Chandranigahpur in Rautahat district was named after him.

 Descendants

 Chandra Shamsher's descendants are still among the most prominent members of the Rana family.
-They are scattered all over princely states of the Indian subcontinent.
+They are scattered all over the princely states of the Indian subcontinent.
 Since Chandra Shamsher ruled Nepal for a period of 28 years and had the exclusive control of the national economy, he accumulated immense wealth and built lavish palaces for his sons.
 His descendants are the richest in all of the Rana dynasty.

 Given below is the list of Chandra Shamsher's children: